jkoppenol/jkoppenol.github.io/index.md

 ---
 layout: default
-title: /
+title: root
 ---

-Welcome to this website! :smile:
+Welcome to this website!

 # /
 _You're looking at the root/trunk which unfortunately has no content (yet)._